bartificer/programming-by-stealth/docs/pbs43.md

 ```

-One final thing to note is that re-declaring the same variable within the same scope with `let` will generate an error.
-Re-declaration isn’t something you’d ever want to do, it’s always a bug, so having ES6 throw an error when it happens is a good thing IMO.
+One final thing to note is that redeclaring the same variable within the same scope with `let` will generate an error.
+Redeclaration isn’t something you’d ever want to do.
+It’s always a bug, so having ES6 throw an error when it happens is a good thing IMO.

 ## Declaring Constants with `const`

 Before ES6 JavaScript had no concept of a constant.
 Anything you declared with `var` could have its value changed later in the code.
-In other C-style languages there is generally a mechanism for marking a ‘variable’ as being un-changable, or, as being _constant_.
-For example, the value of the gravitational constant (G) doesn’t change, so if your code were to be doing gravitational calculations, it would be good to be able to store G in a variable where accidentally attempting to change it would result in an error being thrown.
+In other C-style languages there is generally a mechanism for marking a ‘variable’ as being unchangeable, or as being _constant_.
+For example, the value of the gravitational constant (G) doesn’t change.
+So if your code were to be doing gravitational calculations, it would be good to be able to store G in a variable where accidentally attempting to change it would result in an error being thrown.
 That would nip all sorts of subtle bugs in the bud!

-That’s what the const keyword is for.
-It behaves just like let, except that any attempt to alter the value after declaration will result in an error.
+That’s what the `const` keyword is for.
+It behaves just like `let`, except that any attempt to alter the value after declaration will result in an error.

 Here’s a simple example: